jrubenoff/SelfishTwit/README.md

 ### SelfishTwit
 #### A Twitter userstyle for antisocial news junkies

 Do you find yourself only reading Twitter for the links?
+Well, you're in luck.
+SelfishTwit lets you bypass all of that pesky humanity to get to those sweet, sweet #thinkpieces and #content.

+#### What is it?

-SelfishTwit is a userstyle for Twitter's timeline and list pages. **It only shows you links.** You cannot tweet or read your @replies.
+SelfishTwit is a userstyle for Twitter's timeline and list pages. **It only shows you links.** You can't tweet or read your @replies.
 There are no Twitter Cards, favorite buttons or follower counts.

 Any tweets which don't contain links are automatically hidden.
-SelfishTwit lets you bypass all of that pesky human sentiment to get to those sweet, sweet #thinkpieces and #content.

 While Twitter.com truncates external links within your timeline, SelfishTwit shows you the full URL.
-This helps you bypass links from sites you don't care to visit.
-Many CMSes also include their blog post's full title in a URL slug, so SelfishTwit also sort of works as a garbled headline scanner.

-Hovering over a link in SelfishTwit shows you the full tweet, for additional context.
+Hovering over a link in SelfishTwit shows you the full tweet for additional context, which helps when looking at shortened URLs.

-### Getting started
+### How do I get started?

-You can use SelfishTwit in conjunction with Stylish for [Chrome](https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe), [Safari](http://sobolev.us/stylish/), and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/stylish/).
+You can add SelfishTwit as a userstyle Stylish for [Chrome](https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe), [Safari](http://sobolev.us/stylish/), or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/stylish/).

 Cut and paste `selfishtwit.css` into the Stylish settings to get started.
 Make sure to restrict the domain to `twitter.com`.